-- Walking, cycling, collective and shared mobility services forming the backbone of the urban mobility transport, complemented by private vehicles - Mobility is higher but fluent, inclusive and sustainable - Encouraging sustainable mobility behaviour thanks to informed choices - Mobility on demand including Carsharing and Ridesharing - Improved utilisation of shared vehicles and new technologies have released former parking areas and other infrastructures for new use - Intelligent and dynamic access regulation - Smart, automated and dynamic parking management and allocation integrated with smart charging - Pro-active traffic and incidents management - Emission free in urban areas - Smart city logistics, building a link with passenger transport and long distance freight transport
+- Walking, cycling, collective and shared mobility services forming the backbone of the urban mobility transport, complemented by private vehicles. - Mobility is higher but fluent, inclusive and sustainable. - Encouraging sustainable and healthy mobility behaviour thanks to informed choices. - Mobility on demand including Carsharing and Ridesharing. - Improved utilisation of shared vehicles and new technologies have released former parking areas and other infrastructures for new use. - Intelligent and dynamic access regulation. - Smart, automated and dynamic parking management and allocation integrated with smart charging. - Pro-active traffic and incidents management. - Emission free in urban areas. - Smart city logistics, building a link with passenger transport and long distance freight transport.

-Understanding the changes in cities: interactions between land use, transport, technologies and users.
+Understanding the changes in cities: interactions between land use, transport, technologies and users

-- How do land use measures affect urban mobility patterns? - How can user acceptance/uptake/adoption be optimized? - What is the potential of ITS and big data to replace certain infrastructure developments? - How to deal with different roll-out rates across and within cities and deal with different legacies?
-Impact: improved quality of urban space for livable cities; city readiness for disruptive and innovative mobility services; increased economic efficiency more accessible and inclusive urban areas; reduced uncertainty for policy makers & investors; reduced rebound effects thanks to better assessment tools.
+- How do land use measures affect urban mobility patterns? - How can user acceptance/uptake/adoption be optimized, especially to achieve sustainability goals? - What is the potential of ITS, big data and the Internet of Things to replace certain infrastructure developments?

+• How to deal with different roll-out rates across and within cities and deal with different legacies?
+Impact: improved quality of urban space for livable cities; city readiness for disruptive and innovative mobility services; increased economic efficiency - more accessible and inclusive urban areas; better mobility between urban areas and their hinterland; reduced uncertainty for policy makers & investors; reduced rebound effects thanks to better assessment tools.